neuschaefer/reform-handbook/src/source/development.rst

 - 4x Cortex-A53 at 1.5GHz
 - 1x Cortex-M4F at 600MHz (TODO: verify???)

-At the time of writing, the integration of the M4 core into mainline Linux is not production ready, so we don't cover it here.
+At the time of writing, the integration of the M4 core into mainline Linux is not production-ready.

 Linux (or another operating system) runs on the four Cortex-A53 cores.
 Cortex-A53 is a power efficient in-order core.
 This makes it less performant but also less vulnerable to certain security weaknesses of out-of-order processors (TODO: which ones exactly?).

 Optimizing your program to make use of multiple cores versus relying on single-core performance will pay off on MNT Reform.
 Also, make use of SIMD (NEON) optimizations.
-Try to keep memory usage and unnecessary UI effects minimal.
+Try to keep memory usage and UI effects minimal.
 If your application runs well on MNT Reform, it will run well on a broad range of older PC hardware, too.

 Binary (In)compatibility
 ------------------------